chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ***********************************************************
 ### Backup configuration and setup for NFS backup
-  backup configurations to be done after deploying cluster Now repeat the below steps in all the elasticsearch node:
+  Backup configurations to be done after deploying cluster

+Now repeat the below steps in all the elasticsearch node:

 10) install nfs client by using the below command:-